nelkinda/cctech-intermediate-C--bootcamp-2022/modules/README.md

 - Dynamic link libraries (`*.so`, `*.dll`)

 Phrasing modularization
+- Namespaces
 - Classes
 - Functions
 - Templates
 - Macros
 - Global Variables (avoid!)

 Plus something that automates your process!

 ## Philosophy
 - Divide and Conquer
+- Expand and Restructure
 - Modularization is the physical mechanisms
+- Modularization goes in hand with Abstraction
+  - Modularization to provide granularity of change and cohesion
+  - Abstraction to counter coupling with decoupling
 - Software design is the rationale and reasoning of decisions about modularization
 - Elementary particles of modularization: individual instructions of the Turing machine or individual terms of the Lambda calculus -> statements and expressions, can only be reused through copy-paste (or goto)
 - Atoms and molecules of modularization: functions and classes, can be reused through name
-- Colocation of cohesion into a named element
+- Modularization means (among other things) Colocation of cohesion into a named element
 - Names are crucial for reuse
   - Name categories: technical domain and business domain
   - Names need to communicate intent